mejia-dev/noman-rumerals/README.md

 Code: evalNumerals("VIV")
 Expected Output: "Invalid input.
 Numeral V should only occur once per input"

+Test: "It will reject the entire input if V is surrounded by two matching characters"
+Code: evalNumerals("IVI")
+Expected Output: "Invalid input.
+Numeral V should never be surrounded by two of the same numerals"

+//// Rules for X
+Test: "It will evaluate any X without a character after it to equal 10"
+Code: evalNumerals(X)
+Expected Output: 10

-Test: "It will evaluate
+Test: "It will evaluate any X with another X after it to equal 20"
-Code:
+Code: evalNumerals("XX")
-Expected Output:
+Expected Output: 20

-Test: "It will evaluate
+Test: "It will evaluate any X with two X's after it to equal 30"
-Code:
+Code: evalNumerals("XXX")
-Expected Output:
+Expected Output: 30

+Test: "It will reject the entire input if the number of X's in a row is greater than 3 and will display an error"
+Code: evalNumerals("XXXX")
+Expected Output: "Invalid input.
+More than three occurences of X in a row detected."

-Test: "It will evaluate
+Test: "It will evaluate any X with a non-X,V,or I character after it to equal -10"
-Code:
+Code: evalNumerals("XL");
-Expected Output:
+Expected Output: -10

-Test: "It will evaluate
+Test: "It will evaluate any X with a V or I character after it to equal 10"
-Code:
+Code: evalNumerals("XI");
-Expected Output:
+Expected Output: 11

+Test: "It will reject the entire input if X is surrounded by two matching characters"
+Code: evalNumerals("IXI")
+Expected Output: "Invalid input.
+Numeral X should never be surrounded by two of the same numerals"

 Test: "It will evaluate
 Code: